Become informed and make an impact with a Beyond Borders keynote speaker or discussion panelist.

 - Report card on Canada’s efforts to protect children from sexual exploitation.

-In addition to being on the board of directors of Beyond Borders, Nicole is also board member, legal counsel and past-chairperson for The Laurel Centre, Inc., an organization that provides counseling services to women who have experienced child sexual victimization.
-Nicole also sits as a director on the board of directors of Winnipeg Crime Stoppers Inc.
+Nicole has volunteered in the past with the Office of the High Commissioner for Human Rights Regional Office for South-East Asia in Bangkok, Thailand, where she worked on human-trafficking and other human rights abuse issues.
+In addition to being on the board of directors of Beyond Borders and a member of the Beyond Borders legal team, Nicole is also board member and past-chairperson for The Laurel Centre, Inc., an organization that provides counseling services to women and men who have experienced child sexual victimization.

 Speaking Topics: Child Sex Trafficking

 David Matas is a Winnipeg based immigration and refugee lawyer.
 He chaired the international meetings of ECPAT in Bangkok in 2002, and in Rio de Janiero in 2005 and 2008.
 He provides legal counsel for Beyond Borders.
 He was awarded the Order of Canada in December 2008.

 Speaking Topics: Child Sexual Abuse Images (child pornography)

 Mark Erik Hecht is a lawyer, academic and human rights advocate as well as the co-founder of Beyond Borders.
 He is currently legal advisor to the Children’s Aid Society and the senior legal counsel to Beyond Borders/ECPAT Canada.
 Prior to his recent appointments, he was a visiting professor at the University of Ottawa and an assistant professor and the access to justice chair at the University of Windsor.
 Mr. Hecht’s primary research interest is international child law, specifically the role and involvement of the private sector in the commercial sexual exploitation of children.